 With my mother-in-law in the helicopter

-In my last travel blog, I told you about the earthquakes that were driving us nuts here on the southwest corner of Iceland before the eruption started.
-And showed you photos my husband took when he hiked to the volcano a couple of days after the eruption started.
+In my last travel blog, I told you about the earthquakes that were driving us up the wall here on the southwest corner of Iceland before the eruption started.

-See my travel blog: The Volcanic Eruption in Fagradalsfjall and Geldingadalir on Reykjanesskagi in SW-Iceland
+See my travel blog: The Volcanic Eruption in Fagradalsfjall and Geldingadalir on Reykjanesskagi in SW-Iceland.

 The volcanic crater is getting bigger and bigger

-My brother-in-law lives in London and he invited his mother on a helicopter ride for her birthday on the 3rd of April.
-And I decided on joining her - my husband invited me on this ride :)
+My brother-in-law lives in London, and he invited his mother on a helicopter ride for her birthday on the 3rd of April.

 Little did we know that we would be visiting the volcanic eruption almost 2 months later.
 And I didn't write a travel blog for 2 months as I was always waiting for the helicopter ride ;)